 The former employment agreement of Mr. Verfuerth, our chief executive officer, entitled him to ownership of any intellectual property work product he created during the term of his agreement, but required him to disclose to us, and give us the option to acquire, all such work product.
 Under his former employment agreement, the price of such patented or patent pending work product was subject to negotiation, but could not exceed \$1,500 per month per item of work product during the period in which we significantly used or relied upon the item.
 The former employment agreement entitled us to acquire all of Mr. Verfuerth's intellectual property work product with respect to which he did not intend to file a patent for a single flat fee of \$1,000.
-The agreement also required Mr. Verfuerth to communicate with us regarding any of his intellectual property work product that we acquired and to provide reasonable assistance to us in enforcing our rights in any such intellectual property he might create and to ensure that we would have the option to acquire any such intellectual property here.
-So we paid Mr. Verfuerth \$112,500 in intellectual property fees for intellectual property work product that we acquired, as reflected in the Summary Compensation Table above.
+The agreement also required Mr. Verfuerth to communicate with us regarding any of his intellectual property work product that we acquired and to provide reasonable assistance to us in enforcing our rights in any such work product.
+We provided this arrangement to give Mr. Verfuerth an incentive to create potentially valuable intellectual property for use in our business, to compensate him for any such intellectual property he might create and to ensure that we would have the option to acquire any such intellectual property.
+In fiscal 2008, we paid Mr. Verfuerth \$112,500 in intellectual property fees for intellectual property work product that we acquired in the Summary Compensation Table above.